KantNoonienSingh/epoll-server-c10k/README.md

 Below is example of an echo server (see also test/main.cpp):

 <pre>
+#include "server.hpp"

-// The packet handler
+// The client packet handler
-class echo : public comm::client_pool
+class echo : public comm::client_callback_handler<echo>
 {
     ...
 };

-typedef comm::server_pool<echo> server;
+...

 std::size_t j = 10;  // Maximum # of worker threads
 std::size_t n = 2e5; // Maximum # of TCP connections at any one time.
 Any connection attempts past this threshold will be dropped.

 // Initialize the server
+typedef server<echo> server;
 std::shared_ptr<server> sv;

 try